weaveworks/ui-components/README.md

 #### Releasing this repo
 Configure your AWS CLI tools: http://docs.aws.amazon.com/cli/latest/userguide/installing.html.

+Run `yarn release` to cut a new release, this will also generate and commit the CHANGELOG.md automatically.

+If everything is ok, you can publish the release to github and npm with `yarn publish`, entering the new version you just created.
-Run `yarn publish` and enter the new version.
-This will build and publish the new version, as well as pushing static files to S3.
+This will build, publish and then push static files to S3 for the docs site.

-After publishing, commit the version change and push to master.

 ## Adding Style Guide articles
 To add a page to the style guide: